cran/AIG/README.md

 AIG
 ===

 AIG is a collection of Automatic Item Generators.
-Currently, only the linear syllogism and arithmetic generators are in the package.
+Currently, the generator can create linear syllogistic, arithmetic and 2D/3D spatial reasoning items.
 More is to follow soon!

 -   AIG
     -   `lisy`
     -   `arith`
+    -   `spatial2d`
+    -   `spatial3d`
+    -   `spatial3d_mirror`

 Installation
 ------------